KKOA/digital-box-tech-test/README.md

 ```
 php Calculator.php
 ```
-This return the total in co
+This ouputs the total to the command line.